The 20 Best Korean BBQ Restaurants in Singapore

 5. Wang Dae Bak® Korean BBQ

 Since 2011, the Wang Dae Bak Korean restaurant has been one of Singapore’s most famous Korean restaurants, serving a selection of marinated and non-marinated meats for charcoal-grilled barbecue.
 They are also known for authentic Korean delicacies such as Kimchi Soup with Pork Belly, Dolsot Beef Bibimbap, and others.
-The best spot in Singapore’s bustling metropolis to experience real Korean cuisine is at Wang Dae Bak Korean BBQ Restaurant.
+The best spot in Singapore’s bustling metropolis to experience real Korean cuisine is Wang Dae Bak Korean BBQ Restaurant.

 Lunch 11.30 am – 2.30 pm